USC: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-University of Southern California (USC)’s average SAT score is 1390.
-To be a competitive applicant for University of Southern California (USC) your SAT score should come close to the average.
-If you’re closer to the 1280, you’re likely going to have a tougher time getting accepted.
-To consider University of Southern California (USC) a “target” school (one that you are likely to get into) you should aim for a score of 1500.
+USC Dornsife College of Letters, Arts and Sciences’s average SAT score is -.
+To be a competitive applicant for USC Dornsife College of Letters, Arts and Sciences your SAT score should come close to the average.
+If you’re closer to the -, you’re likely going to have a tougher time getting accepted.
+To consider USC Dornsife College of Letters, Arts and Sciences a “target” school (one that you are likely to get into) you should aim for a score of -.

-University of Southern California (USC)’s average ACT score is 99.
-To be a competitive applicant for University of Southern California (USC) your ACT score should come close to the average.
-If you’re closer to the 94, you’re likely going to have a tougher time getting accepted.
-To consider University of Southern California (USC) a “target” school (one that you have a good chance of getting into) you should aim for a score of 104.
+USC Dornsife College of Letters, Arts and Sciences’s average ACT score is -.
+To be a competitive applicant for USC Dornsife College of Letters, Arts and Sciences your ACT score should come close to the average.
+If you’re closer to the -, you’re likely going to have a tougher time getting accepted.
+To consider USC Dornsife College of Letters, Arts and Sciences a “target” school (one that you have a good chance of getting into) you should aim for a score of -.

 |25th Percentile